How to Win 2048: The Complete Strategy Guide (Tips & Tricks)

 Slide with arrow keys or swipe, undo your last move, and track your best score.
 See how far the corner strategy takes you.

 Open the Free 2048 GameIn the mood for a different kind of puzzle?
-Try our free Sudoku game and the Sudoku solving guide.
+Try our free Sudoku game, Minesweeper, and Memory Match, or read the Sudoku solving guide.